-Inhabited by Mocenigo until recently, the building retains the first noble floor frescoes and tasteful furnishings Rococo memorize options or neo ù dating courtsey; the second halfà of the eighteenth century.
-Of particular note the frescoes on the ceilings made in 1787 for the wedding of his nephew Alvise IV with Laura Corner, such as Jacopo Guarana (Verona, 1720– Venice, 1808), Giambattista Canal (Venice, 1745– 1825) and John Scajaro (fl.
-Second halfà sec.
-XVIII).
-Also notable doors in walnut and carved and gilded wood
+Inhabited by the Mocenigo family until recent times, the palace preserves on the first noble floor frescoes and furnishings in a Rococo or Neoclassical style dating back mostly to the second half of the eighteenth century.
+Of particular importance are the frescoes on the ceilings made in 1787 for the wedding of Alvise IV's nephew with Laura Corner, such as those by Jacopo Guarana (Verona, 1720– Venice, 1808), Giambattista Canal (Venice, 1745– 1825) and Giovanni Scajaro ( att.
+Second half of the 18th century).
+Also noteworthy are the briar doors and the carved and gilded wooden frames

-In 1985, after significant restoration work, l’ Mocenigo apartment was opened to the public as a museum, without losing the charm and l’ atmosphere the home lived.
-In the same year was established Mocenigo palace; History Studies Center of the fabric and Costume (now Center for the Textile History Studies, the Costume and Fragrance), hosting the large textile collections and antique clothing of the Civic Museums– coming mainly from the collections Correr, the Guggenheim, Cini, Fats – and a specialized library, always open, which features the’ important collection of more than 13,000 sketches from‘ 700 to‘ 900.
+In 1985, after substantial restoration work, the Mocenigo apartment was opened to the public as a museum, without losing the charm and atmosphere of the lived-in house.
+In the same year the Study Center for the History of Textile and Costume was established in Palazzo Mocenigo (now the Study Center for the History of Textile, Costume and Perfume), hosting the extensive textile and ancient clothing collections of the Civic Museums - mainly from the Correr, Guggenheim, Cini, Grassi collections - and a specialized library, always open, in which the important collection of over 13,000 figurines from the 1700s to the 1900s stands out.